zeldu18/Farming-practices/README.md

 ## Edited and improved in March 2026
 - New projections metrics
 - Various methods of aggregation across regions
-- Dashboards and visualizations to show improvements more honestly
+- Dashboards and visualizations to show improvements more accurately